-Sweepstakes casino software is a B2B iGaming platform infrastructure that allows operators to offer casino-style games across most US states under a promotional sweepstakes legal model using a dual-currency system.
-Gold Coins are used for entertainment play, and Sweeps Coins are redeemable for prizes through a no-purchase-necessary Alternative Method of Entry (AMOE).
+Sweepstakes casino software is a platform system that allows operators to run casino-style games using a dual-currency promotional model.
+Gold Coins are used for entertainment gameplay, while Sweeps Coins may be redeemed for prizes when distributed through no-purchase-necessary methods such as AMOE.

 Sweepstakes casino platforms are growing because they give operators a legally structured path into the US online gaming market without requiring a state-by-state real-money gambling license.